arcos26/wsh_marc2003/README.md

 ##Changes from previous versions

+There is no update option on the right click menu.
+Future updates will come as a whole zip where you should extract the contents AND update scripts inside each panel.

 **Autoplaylists** now stores data in a different format not compatible with earlier versions.
 Also, most right click options have been removed in favour of using all the defaults.

 **CD Jewel Case** is now merged with **Album art** in a single script where the CD case can be toggled on or off.
 (Default is off)